tcpdump is extremely popular with security professionals.

 As you can see, you can build queries to find just about anything you need.
 The key is to first figure out precisely what you’re looking for and then to build the syntax to isolate that specific type of traffic.

-tcpdump to ignore certain special characters -- in this case the “( )” brackets.
+tcpdump to ignore certain special characters—in this case below the “( )” brackets.
 This same technique can be used to group using other expressions such as

 tcpdump 'src 10.0.2.4 and (dst port 3389 or 22)'

-Keep in mind the reasons these filters work.
-The filters above find these various packets because
+The filters below find these various packets because

 tcp looks at offset 13 in the TCP header, the number represents the location within the byte, and the !=0 means that the flag in question is set to 1, i.e. it’s on.